-YPC International College Malaysia (YPC), one of the main institute partners of Liverpool John Moores University (LJMU) UK, is collaborating with many business industrial partners such as Mary Jardin Skincare to find opportunities for its economically disadvantaged students to do part time jobs or run an online business to earn some money while they are studying.
+YPC International College Malaysia (YPC), one of the main institute partners of Liverpool John Moores University (LJMU) UK, is collaborating with many business industrial partners such as Mary Jardin Skincare to find opportunities for its economically disadvantaged students who want to do part time jobs or run an online business and earn some money while they are studying.

 This is due to many students in Malaysia live in poverty or come from low income families.
 Some of them come from Sabah and Sarawak and other states to study at YPC in Kuala Lumpur where the cost of living is very high.

 The National Higher Education Fund Corporation (PTPTN) government loan granted for these students is just enough to cover their tuition fees, excluding the payments for their accommodation, food, clothes and daily needs.

 Normally, these economically disadvantaged students have difficulties in attending their classes, doing their home work and let alone succeeding in school.

 Due to poverty most of these poor students have been dropped out from school.
 Many of them end up with a low-pay job just enough to survive or to pay for their life needs instead for education.

 Engaging its poor students in online business such as selling products or providing services online from home would solve part of their financial problems.

 In an exclusive interview with Malaysia World News (MWN) recently, the Principal of YPC, Datuk Dr. Noel Robert said, the college is looking for opportunities to engage students (especially from low income families) in business while they are studying.